mstechly/vqf/research/2019_05_08_performance_checks/report/report.md

 - This implementation of the VQF algorithm gives good results.
 - The one exception to the statement above is for number 291311.
 - There are reasons to think that the classical optimization (BFGS) needs improvement.
+- Looking at the number of function evaluations, it's possible that the original research used L-BFGS-B method.